QUT-EESS/libRobotDev/README.md

 }
 ```

+(14) All library header filenames should start (without the quotes) with "RD".

-(14) All library function names should start (without the quotes) with "RD".
+(15) All library function names should start (without the quotes) with "RD".
      The first letter of every word after RD in the function name should start
      with a capital-letter.
      Example: